On the periodic structure of $C^1$ self-maps on the product of spheres of different dimensions

 where $N=\dim M$, $Id:=Id_{*k}$ is the identity map on $H_k(M,\Q)$, and by convention $\det(Id_{*k}-t f_{*k})=1$ if $\dim H_k(M,\Q)=0$, for more details see~\cite{franks2}.

-Throughout the article we set the space a product of spheres of different dimensions, i.e. $X=\SSS^{n_1}\times\cdots\times\SSS^{n_l}$ with $1\leq n_1<\cdots<n_l$.
-The homology spaces of $X$ are obtained by using the K\"unneth Theorem~(\emph{cf.}~\cite{hatcher}), we get
+Throughout the article we consider the space a product of spheres of different dimensions, i.e. $X=\SSS^{n_1}\times\cdots\times\SSS^{n_l}$ with $1\leq n_1<\cdots<n_l$.
+The homology groups of $X$ are obtained by using the K\"unneth Theorem~(\emph{cf.}~\cite{hatcher}), we get

 where $b_k$ is the number of ways that $k$ can be written by summing up subsets of $(n_{i_1},\cdots,n_{i_l})$.
 The numbers $b_k$ are called the \emph{Betti numbers} of the space $X$ and they are the coefficients of the Poincar\'e polynomial of the space.